 Hourly home care is not only used to enhance the lives of our senior clients, but the lives of their families as well.
 Hourly care can provide family caregivers with time to attend to their own needs and personal obligations.

 There are many options to consider when looking for solutions in caring for your aging loved ones, including live-in facilities.
 We can help you determine the best possible care for your loved one with whatever budget you are working with.

 – Our holistic, evidence-based Balanced Care Method encourages a nutritious diet, regular physical activity, mental and social stimulation, and cultivating a sense of purpose to promote overall wellbeing and longevity.
 Learn More

-– While all seniors benefit from our science-based Cognitive Therapeutics Method, it was specifically designed to slow mental decline in seniors with memory impairment through activities targeting attention, visual-spatial perception, language, memory, and executive functioning.
+– While all seniors benefit from our science-based Cognitive Therapeutics Method, it was specifically designed to boost cognitive health in seniors with memory impairment through activities targeting attention span, visual-spatial perception, language, memory, and executive functioning.
 Learn More

-With the support of our experienced home caregivers, your aging parent or loved one can continue to enjoy the things they love in the comfort of their own home, while you enjoy peace of mind knowing they are in safe and caring hands.
+With the support of our experienced home caregivers, your aging parent or loved one can continue to enjoy the things he or she loves in the comfort of his or her own home while you enjoy peace of mind knowing your loved one is in safe and caring hands.
 Request free information or a complimentary in-home consultation by calling (303) 987-5992.
 Our Care Managers are available 24/7 and are more than happy to answer any questions you may have.
-We look forward to hearing from you!.
+We look forward to hearing from you!

 “Small business that knows all their clients and clients family by name.
 It’s nice not having to deal with some big corporate office, if there’s an issue, I can call them directly on their cell phones and they help me.”